vkuznet/DBConsistencyCheck/sql_files/Readme.md

 # Verify\_consistency\_sequence

-The procedure which runs a sequence of other procedures.
-It effectively is the procedure that orchestrates the wole consisteny verifiction process.
-It starts with wiping old data from the tables and then it runs consistency\_verification\_2 followed by consistency\_verification_phedx and then it runs the file\_level\_driver and finally runs file invalidation process.
+The procedure which runs a sequence of other procedures. it efectively is the procedure that orchestrates the wole consisteny verifiction process.
+It starts with wiping old data from the tables and then it runs consistency\_verification\_2 followed by consistency\_verification\_phedx and then it runs the file\_level\_driver and finally runs file invalidation process.
 This procedure is expected to be run as a DBMS Job periodically.